YilunKuang/Scalable-MNIST-on-Kubernetes/README.md

 # Scalable-MNIST-on-Kubernetes
 This is a course project repository for the class NYU CSCI-GA 3033 Special Topics: Cloud and Machine Learning.

-Author: Charlie Chen, Mark Kuang.
+Author: Charlie Zixi Chen, Mark Yilun Kuang.

 ## 1 Kubernetes Clusters